fbiego/openai-random-poem/README.md

 ### today's poem

-Programming, so much to learn
-A language that's ever changing

-A complex web of syntax and commands
-A never-ending task of understanding

-From zero to hero, create code of might
-To wield the power to make things right
+Programming is a way to make things

-Function by function, line by line
+A way to solve problems and create dreams

+It's a language of sorts, to be sure
+A language of ones and zeroes, written in allure

+You can build things in a network of code
+From a website to a video game mode

+Programming is a way to express
+Your thoughts and ideas, no matter the stress

-The task is daunting and hard to define
+It can be tricky and hard to learn

-But the rewards are great, be it a game
+But the rewards are worth it in the end
-Or a program that can do the same

-The feeling of success, when the program works
-Is like a wave, a wave that jerks

-From coding and debugging, to design
-Programming is a skill that's divine
+Programming is a way to make things
+A way to solve problems and create dreams